gmeullion/resume.html/resume.md

     <li> Prepare and assist with preparation of take-n-bake pizza product.</li>
     <li> Operate cash register.</li>
     <li> Preform opening and closing duties effectively/efficiently.</li>
-   <li> Contribute to the retail store by supporting daily business operations, product prep, stocking inventory, and processing customer transactions.</li>
+   <li> Contribute to the daily business operations, product prep, stocking inventory, and processing customer transactions.</li>
   </ul>

-  <h3>Old Navy September- December 2016</h3>
+  <h3>Old Navy September-December 2016</h3>

 <p><strong> Sales Associate</strong></p>
 <ul>
   <li>Check customer out for merchandise they purchase, issue refunds, count money in cash drawer at beginning of shift to ensure that amounts are correct and there is adequate change.</li>
-  <li> Educate the customers about the benefits of the Old Navy Card and assisting customer.</li>
+  <li> Educate the customers about the benefits of the Old Navy Card and assisting customers.</li>
   <li> Contribute by supporting daily business operations and drive sales.</li>
 </ul>